douglasgscofield/jmers/testdata/jsim/README.md

 known, randomised join position.
 Then, create a Jellyfish kmer database for the reference and attempt to identify the join position within the read.

-I've made Heng Li's `wgsim` read simulator and Nils Homer's `dwgsim` extension of it both submodules here.  `dwgsim` is used by default.
-To build both:
+I've made Nils Homer's `dwgsim` a submodule here.
+To build:

     make .init